Social determinism: Social learning theory

 The social learning theory provides a model which accounts for the range of learning experiences that occur during child development and interaction.
 This theory was proposed by Albert Bandura in 1977.
 The theory is behavioral and cognitive in nature, suggesting that learning is a cognitive process that occurs based on the social context, with reinforcement and modelling playing a key role.

 Bandura provided evidence to suggest that a child's development and behavior is determined by the social interactions they have in their lives.
 Bandura illustrated this concept through observational learning, demonstrated in his 1961 Bobo doll experiment.
 This experiment looked at imitation, namely looking at whether children copied the behaviour of an adult.
-In this contex, it was aggressive physical and verbal behaviour.
+In this context, it was aggressive physical and verbal behaviour.
 Through the experiment and further research, Bandura outlined the contribution of modelling and social behavior in determining children's behavior, providing evidence for the concept of social determinism.